Zstone19/pypetal/docs/pl_files.rst

       - Format
       - Columns
     * - ``{line_name}_weights.pdf``
-      - A figure showing the distributions needed to weight the CCCD or JAVELIN lag distribution.
+      - A figure showing the distributions needed to weight the CCCD, JAVELIN lag distribution, or PyROA lag distribution.
       - PDF
       -
-    * - ``weight_summary.txt``
+    * - ``weight_summary.fits``
-      - The results of the weighting and auxiliary information from the weighting.
+      - A FITS table containing the results of the weighting and auxiliary information from the weighting.
-      - Text
+      - FITS
       - See below

-The ``weight_summary.txt`` file contains the following information:
+The ``weight_summary.fits`` file contains the following information for each module (pyCCF, JAVELIN, and/or PyROA):

 .. list-table::
     :widths: 30 30 30